-A recent study conducted by Columbia University and the French National Institute showed that 59 percent of the links shared on social media have never actually been clicked.
+A now not so recent study conducted by Columbia University and the French National Institute showed that 59 percent of the links shared on social media have never actually been clicked.

 Which basically means that the majority of stuff shared on sites such as Facebook and Twitter is done so without the person doing the sharing actually having any idea what the content is.

 What’s the harm, you may ask?
-Well a study coming out of Oxford university earlier this year showed that the 18-24 demographic specify “social media” as its main source of news, overtaking mainstream media such as television news.
+Well a study coming out of Oxford university last year showed that the 18-24 demographic specify “social media” as its main source of news, overtaking mainstream media such as television news.

 The study also showed that people in the UK are more likely to share stories about things they don’t like.

-Suddenly it’s not so difficult to understand how Facebook pages like Britain First and EDL are growing in popularity.
+Suddenly it’s not so difficult to understand how Facebook pages like Britain First and EDL, or hate groups like The Tories, are growing in popularity.
 It goes like this: